The Story Behind Kai Tak’s Clubhouse in the Sky

 I. Flowing Nature Between High-Rise Towers

 Once an airport, Kai Tak has transformed into a densely populated residential area.
-The logic of steel and concrete nearly fills the sky, yet we endeavored to carve out a space for “nature” even in such a setting, akin to efforts commonly seen in commercial interior designs.
+Our goal is to carve out a space where daily activities can take place in a natural environment.

 commercial interior designs

 The garden, located at the heart of the residential complex, spans approximately 24,000 square feet across two levels.
-We designed it not merely as “roof greening,” but as a “Sky Garden Paradise” — a space truly activated by life.
+Our intent is not only to fill the space with greenery, but also inject various activities to activate the space.

 landscape

-The design concept is guided by three keywords: Organic, Fluid, Island.
+The design concept is guided by three keywords: Organic, Fluid and Archipelago.

-We envisioned a space that flows like water high above the ground.
-The paving is designed with a winding texture, with stone and wooden surfaces intertwined into curves that form “islands” — party areas for gatherings, gardens for children to play, fitness zones, and quiet cubbyholes for reflection, much like popular public open spaces in Hong Kong.
+We envisioned a space that flows fluidly.
+The paving is designed with a winding texture, with different stone surfaces intertwined into curves forming “islands” and “streams”.
+These include party areas for gatherings, playground for children, fitness zones, and quiet nooks for reflection.

 Hong Kong architecture firms